BastelPichi/pyscooter/docs/usage.rst

 .. note::

-    The library isn't finished yet.
-Please download the appropiate file from the provider folder manually, or wait for the relase.
-The pip version is empty
+    The pip version may be a few commits behind.